mkp170791/numpy/doc/source/reference/distutils.rst

 --------------------

-To make the necessary build options available to third parties, you could use the `npy-pkg-config` mechanism implemented in `numpy.distutils`.
+To make the necessary build options available to third parties, you could use the `npy-pkg-config` mechanism implemented in `numpy_demo.distutils`.
 This mechanism is based on a .ini file which contains all the options.
 A .ini file is very similar to .pc files as used by the pkg-config unix utility::